Eyelid Surgery(Blepharoplasty)

 What happens during the postoperative period?

-Your eye will bruise and swelling immediately visible, and your eyelids seems like over lifted, but will settle in 2-4 weeks back to nature position.
+Your eye will bruise and swelling immediately visible, and your eyelids seem like over lifted, but will settle in 2-4 weeks back to their natural position.
 Medications and ointment are prescribed to help with faster healing and to prevent infection after the procedure.
-Note you must wear sunglasses until healing is complete.
+All sutures will be removed in 4-5 days after the surgery.
+Note: you must wear sunglasses until healing is complete.
 The swelling and bruising seen after the procedure goes away in a few weeks.
-The scars of the incisions fade away in a few months to reveal beautiful eyes with well-defined smooth eyelids to give you a healthy look.
+The scars of the incisions fade away in a few months.

 What are the other cosmetic surgeries that can be performed in conjunction with Blepharoplasty?

-Blepharoplasty can also be done along with other procedures such as face-lift, brow-lift or skin resurfacing to substantially improve your looks.
+Blepharoplasty can also be done in conjunction with other procedures, such as a facelift, brow lift, or skin resurfacing, to enhance your results substantially.

 Are there any risks associated with this procedure?